mayshin10/STL/README.md

 Sequence Containers
 --------------------------------------
-A sequence container is a container that stores objects of the smae type in a linear arrangement
+A sequence container is a container that stores objects of the smae type in a linear arrangement.

 The functions that this library allows are